pymc-devs/pymc/docs/source/developer_guide.rst

             Default value: `None` which is mapped to `tfp.mcmc.random_walk_normal_fn()`.

-However, would this give complication when we try to implement tunning for mass matrix in HMC and NUTS?
-As you still need to map all elements of RVs into a vector to build covariance matrix?

 Dynamic HMC
 ^^^^^^^^^^^

 We love NUTS, or to be more precise Dynamic HMC with complex stoping rules.
-This part is actually all done outside of theano, for NUTS, it
+This part is actually all done outside of Theano, for NUTS, it
 includes: the leapfrog, dual averaging, tunning of mass matrix and step size, the tree building, sampler related statistics like divergence and energy checking.
-We actually have a theano version of HMC: https://github.com/pymc-devs/pymc3/blob/master/pymc3/step\_methods/hmc/trajectory.py but it is never actually been used.
+We actually have a Theano version of HMC: https://github.com/pymc-devs/pymc3/blob/master/pymc3/step\_methods/hmc/trajectory.py but it is never been used.

 Variational Inference (VI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The design of the VI module takes a bit of a different approach than
+The design of the VI module takes a different approach than
-MCMC - it is a functional design, and everything is done within theano
+MCMC - it has a functional design, and everything is done within Theano
 (i.e., Optimization and building the variational objective).
 The base
 class of variational inference is
 `pymc3.variational.Inference <https://github.com/pymc-devs/pymc3/blob/master/pymc3/variational/inference.py>`__,